TPieplow/Work-sample/README.md

                 self.is_inside_target = 0
 ```

 - I did stuggle here, as I tried to add some validation but it wouldnt work out as expected.
-The main idea was that if the element was empty, raise an Error.
-But theres something in the code stopping me from doing it the way I wanted.
+I finally solved it, read update above.
 - If the conditions from the startElement method is met and we are in the correct element, we assign value into target_text, this is where the extraction of the element value occurs.
 ```python
          def characters(self, value):